cleentfaar/CLSlackBundle/Resources/doc/installation.md

 ## Step 3) Register the bundle

-To start using the bundle, register it in your Kernel:
+To start using the bundle, register it in your Kernel.

 ``` php
 <?php